Mecha Builders: Episodes

+Zee's sticky slime spills on Zee and MacBarm, leaving them stuck together.
+When Marwyn runs out of ice, the Martians send a giant hunk of ice.
+All went well until the ice starts sliding towards the skyscraper.

 Broadcast

 The series debuted in Canada on Treehouse TV.

 On January 10, 2023, Channel 5 acquired the UK broadcast rights to the series for their Milkshake! strand, within a Spring 2023 window.
 The UK broadcasts redubbed the secondary characters with British voice actors as part of an effort by Milkshake! to tell stories aimed at a British preschool audience.

 The series aired in the United States on the PBS Kids channel from May 13, 2024, until April 30, 2025.

 Home media

-All 26 episodes were released on DVD on April 9, 2024 by Shout!
+All 26 episodes were released on DVD on April 9, 2024, by Shout!
 Factory.